blocksds/sdk/docs/content/tutorial/_index.md

 {{< /cards >}}

 <div class="hx:mt-6"></div>

-Normally you don't need to do this, but you can get low-level information on how the hardware works in [GBATEK](https://problemkaputt.de/gbatek.htm).

 If you want to make any suggestions or submit fixes, you can check the repository of this tutorial [here](https://codeberg.org/blocksds/sdk).